webmastersmith/WGU_Cloud_Computing/D320_Managing_Cloud_Security/CCSP.md

   10. [**Server-Side Request Forgery**](https://owasp.org/Top10/A10_2021-Server-Side_Request_Forgery_%28SSRF%29/): fetching a remote resource without validating the user-supplied URL.
 - **Sensitive Data Exposure**
   - exposure of PII, credit card, medical...

-## Notes

-- Critique falls under the exceptions category for “fair-use” copyrighted material
-- **Industry Standard 5 9’s 99.999% uptime**.
-- Secure Logical Framework is a part of the operating requirements.
-- Initial training is a security training delivery category
-- and continuous monitoring of cloud products and services.
-- **service provider**: is a component of the “Hub and Spoke” network design model.